abinjohn123/hashnode-backup/clclqfsg7000008lbher7fe2f.md

 ## A closer look into imports

 How an item is imported depends on how it is exported.
-The import statements for Default and named exports work a bit differently and using an incorrect import method will throw errors.
+The import statements for default and named exports work a bit differently and using an incorrect import method will throw errors.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1676627684185/1934d67a-b833-4997-9d23-9c13b0a41b8c.png align="center")

-When importing named exports, the item names must match the exported item names and should be enclosed in curly braces {}.
+When importing named exports, the item names must match the exported item names and should be enclosed in curly braces { }.

 With default exports, since there is only one default export per file, wrapping the item in curly braces is not required.
 We can also give any name for the imported value.
 That's why `import meow from './cat.js'` will work even though the item exported is `cat()`